 DEBUSSY: Chansons de Bilitis (a group of 3 songs)

 POULENC: La fraîcheur et le feu (a group of seven songs)

 These were all pleasing if not very exciting.
 I think I liked best the Debussy.

-After the intermission they performed the POULENC: La Voix humaine I would describe it as fully staged.
+POULENC: La Voix humaine.
+I would describe it as fully staged.
 We can tell from the projection shown above that we are in Paris.

 This opera is based on a play by Jean Cocteau.
 The liner notes say that Ms Antonacci based her interpretation on a film starring Ingrid Bergman.
 This woman is complicated and desperate.
 She begins with lies, pretends to have been away visiting a friend.
 Then she admits that she has been to the hospital after attempting suicide.
 The only thing hard to grasp is why he is calling her.